robmisasi/eslint-plugin-headers/README.md

 # eslint-plugin-headers

-A plugin for checking, inserting, and formatting file headers.
+A flexible plugin for checking, inserting, and formatting file headers.

 Useful for enforcing and updating copyright notices while preserving pragma expressions in leading content blocks.